dcubasoy/puppeteer-theater/README.md

 This object (**elementQueries**) will be unique to a particular scene, when the scene is constructed it will target the results and map them into PuppeteerBotElement(s).

+- Don't mispell anything - your code will failure and you will spend hours tracking down the visblity that blocked you from proceeding.